 7:30AM - 8:30AM | Networking Breakfast & Exhibits

 2:00PM - 3:00PM | Closing Session

-The conference education program will feature two tracts: onshore and offshore wind.
+The conference education program will feature two tracks: onshore and offshore wind.
 The full agenda with session and speaker details will be posted soon.

 - Emerging Wind Energy Policy Landscape – Policy enables and often drives development; state and regional experts will discuss those policies that can expand (or limit) the market for renewables in general and wind in particular.

-- Offshore Wind Opportunities in the Northeast – Since our last AWEA Regional Conference - Northeast in 2016, we've seen lots of progress along the east coast of the U.S. since our last regional conference in 2016.
-There are currently 15 active commercial leases for offshore wind development in the U.S. If these leases are fully built, there is the potential to support approximately 25 GW of offshore wind capacity.
+- Offshore Wind Opportunities in the Northeast – Since our last AWEA Regional Conference - Northeast in 2018, we've seen lots of progress along the east coast of the U.S. There are currently 15 active commercial leases for offshore wind development in the U.S. If these leases are fully built, there is the potential to support approximately 25 GW of offshore wind capacity.
 Industry experts and analysts believe that the U.S. offshore wind industry will continue to take off in the years ahead, bringing with it a new and prosperous American industry.
 Check out the latest Offshore Wind Fact Sheet (updated Dec.
 2019).

 - Operations & Maintenance – With more big projects coming online, asset management and optimization is critical to the lifetime of equipment.
 Experts share their ideas on how they keep their projects running efficiently despite planned and unplanned events.

 - Transmission – The New England region boasts a number of new transmission projects and ideas, serving a variety of purposes.
 Learn more about the plans and opportunities.